 In the first instance, parent/carer complaints about the provision or organisation of SEND are dealt with through the procedures outlined in the Trust's Complaints Policy.
-If there continues to be disagreement with regard to SEND provision, the Local Authority should make arrangements that include the appointment of independent persons with a view to avoiding or resolving disagreements between the parents/carers and the school.
+If there continues to be disagreement with regard to SEND provision, the LA should make arrangements that include the appointment of independent persons with a view to avoiding or resolving disagreements between the parents/carers and the school.
 This includes access to mediation before tribunal.
 Parents/carers have a right to appeal to a SEND tribunal at any stage.

-This Policy will be reviewed by the Standards & Curriculum Committee on an annual cycle and must be approved by the Board of Directors.
+This Policy will be reviewed by the Standards and Curriculum Committee on an annual cycle and approved by the Board of Trustees.

-Reviewed by Standards & Curriculum Committee

-Approved by the Board of Trustees: 11 October 2021
+Reviewed by Standards and Curriculum committee : April 2021 Approved by the Board of Trustees: 24 May 2021